GitExcited/MRE-soen341projectW2024/README.md

 ### Project Overview

 #### Project Objectives
 The overall goal of this project is to create a website designed to serve as a car rental platform.
-This platform will strive to be as user friendly as possible with a very intuitive design / interface.
-This website will be designed using an agile work methodology.
-This will allow our members to develop new project management skills during the short timeframe that this website is expected to be built in.
+This platform will strive to be as user-friendly as possible with a very intuitive design/interface.
+Furthermore, this website will be designed using an agile work methodology.
+This will allow our members to develop new project management skills during the short timeframe that this website is expected to be built.
+Team communication will prove to be very important as we strive to work towards separate goals without inadvertently working on similar parts or breaking others' codes.

 #### Scope
 Functionalities that will be included in our website include a browsing page for users to be able to select a car to rent during a specified time period.
 To manage customers, users will also be able to create profiles and store personal information such as location and credit information.
 Furthermore, the users will be able to place reservations on vehicles and place reviews on vehicles that have already been used.